Statistical formulation of Onsager-Machlup variational principle: Brownian particle in a viscous fluid

-where $D=k_\mathrm BT/(6\pi\eta a)$ is the diffusion coefficient that recovers the Stokes-Einstein relation without additional requirements for fluctuations.
-(Notice that $N$ in Eq.~(\ref{QX}) vanishes because $K_\mathbf X(0)=0$.)
-Hence, the second-order cumulant or the mean squared displacement of the particle becomes
+where the diffusion coefficient $D=k_\mathrm BT/(6\pi\eta a)$ recovers the Stokes-Einstein relation without any additional requirements for fluctuations.
+Notice that $N$ in Eq.~(\ref{QX}) vanishes because $K_\mathbf X(0)=0$.
+Then, the second-order cumulant or the mean squared displacement of the particle becomes

-recovering the required statistical property of the Brownian motion~\cite{DoiBook}.
+recovering the required statistical property of a single Brownian particle~\cite{DoiBook}.

-The above example demonstrates that we can use SOMVP to integrate out the stochastic dynamics of the surrounding fluid and discuss the statistical properties of the macroscopic observable.
-To further show that SOMVP also works in non-equilibrium systems, we calculate the CGF of a Brownian particle subjected to a steady shear flow.
+The above calculation demonstrates that SOMVP can be used to integrate out the stochastic dynamics of the surrounding fluid and to obtain the statistical properties of the macroscopic observable.
+To further show that SOMVP also works for non-equilibrium situations, we calculate the CGF of a Brownian particle subjected to a steady shear flow.